Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Experimental study

+Our Monte-Carlo tree helps to analyze the effective functions.
+In our results, Hyperbolic tangent is often selected as an activation function in the best architectures for both homophilic and heterophilic graphs, though ReLU is commonly used for GNN architectures.
+Thus, we here evaluate the performance of GCN with Tanh and ReLU functions.

-Following the above analysis, we evaluate the performance of GCN with Tanh function.
-Table~\ref{tab:impactgcn} shows the AUC of GCNs with Relu and Tanh in heterophilic graphs.
-In Cornell, Wisconsin, and Actor, the AUC increases, while in others, does not.
-In particular, in Wisconsin, the AUC increased by 6.0.
-This experiment suggests that we need to select activation functions depending on graphs. \name helps to analyze the important components and re-design existing GNN architectures.
+Table~\ref{tab:impactgcn} shows the AUC of GCNs with ReLU and Tanh in heterophilic graphs.
+In Cornell, Wisconsin, and Actor, the AUC increased; in particular, the AUC increased by 6.0 in Wisconsin.
+This experiment suggests that we need to carefully select activation functions depending on graphs.
+We validate that \name helps to analyze the important components and re-design existing GNN architectures.